hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 **NOTE**: Spring Boot also supports *properties*, groovy format for application configuration.

+In the [sample codes](https://github.com/hantsy/angularjs-springmvc-sample-boot), there are some custom configuration classes.

-The following configuration extends application.yml.
+The following configuration extends the JPA config in application.yml.

 	@Configuration
 	@EnableTransactionManagement(mode = AdviceMode.ASPECTJ)